Deco&Design

 photo source: carlhansen.com

-His passion for furniture and his new vision of furniture design led him to found the School of Furniture Design at the Royal Academy in Copenhagen in 1924, where he taught until the end of his life in 1954 and where famous names in Danish furniture design learned.
+His passion for furniture and his new vision for furniture design led him to establish the School of Furniture Design at the Royal Academy in Copenhagen in 1924, where he taught until the end of his life in 1954 and where famous names in Danish furniture design were educated.

-In the history of Danish modernism, the Faaborg chair has a special place, so in 2015, the 100th anniversary of the opening of the Faaborg Museum, the Danish furniture manufacturer Rud Rasmussen, for whom Klint has made designs that are still being produced (this is also the case with the Faaborg chair), wanted to mark the moment with a special edition of the chair.
-The 18 chairs made 100 years ago for the museum were made of oak with corrugated fibre, a very precious material.
-They are no longer made of this material, but for the anniversary it was decided to make 10 Faaborg chairs from corrugated ash.
+The Faaborg chair has a special place in the history of Danish modernism, so in 2015, the 100th anniversary of the opening of the Faaborg Museum, Danish furniture manufacturer Rud Rasmussen, for whom Klint has created designs that are still being made today (including the Faaborg chair), wanted to mark the occasion with a special edition of the chair.
+The 18 chairs made 100 years ago for the museum were made of corrugated oak, a very precious material.
+Now they are no longer made of this material, but for the anniversary it was decided to make 10 Faaborg chairs from corrugated ash.

 kaare klint furniture designer